Diversity, Equity and Inclusion at FleishmanHillard UK

 For the ethnic minority community

-We partner with RARE Recruitment who specialise in attracting ethnically diverse candidates.
+We were the first communications agency to partner with RARE Recruitment who specialise in attracting ethnically diverse candidates.
 We have overhauled our graduate recruitment scheme to widen our reach and appeal to Black and Brown candidates and we are committed to increasing representation at all levels of the business.
 We have also partnered with the Taylor Bennett Foundation to that end.

 We are a proud supporter of the PRCA Race and Ethnicity Equity Board (REEB).

 REEB exists to create both immediate and long-term proportional racial equity in public relations and communications.
 Its mission is to create long-term cultural change that enables Black and ethnically diverse professionals to thrive.
 For more information and to read about REEB’s goals, visit the PRCA website.

 We have ongoing education programmes for staff to raise awareness of other people’s lived experiences.
 These include Lunch & Learns, an Ethnic Minorities Network, and the FH blog series.
 We also have an African Caribbean Network (ACN) employee resource group and a mentorship programme.

 For gender equality